 Quality matters so look for corn tortillas with the shortest ingredient list and not too much salt.
 I always look for low sodium products including the pinto beans (I use S&W brand).
 You can always add salt later or even some cayenne pepper if you like it spicy.
 And do not use pre-shredded cheese because it won’t melt like freshly shredded cheese.
 And when drizzling the bean liquid be sure to get the edges.

 It’s really easy to put this delicious casserole together in layers and and it’s never dry because I reserve the liquid from the drained beans and pour some over each layer.
 Depending on the brand, I sometimes get 3/4 of a cup of liquid and other times it’s only 1/4 cup so I just add water to bring it up to one cup.
-Here’s how I layer it after coating the bottom of the pan with a little bean liquid:
+Here’s how I layer it:

 3 Tortillas + Meat + Drained Beans + Bean Liquid + Cheese.
 Repeat this two more times to make 3 layers and then add remaining 3 tortillas on top.
 I like to tear and scatter them over the top in smaller pieces for easy serving.
 (It’s okay to have some openings in the tortilla layers).